CaracolDSA/caracolDSA.github.io/_posts/2022-12-30-Points-of-Unity.md

-    43. The energy-limitedconstrained future we envisionare descending into raisesbegs  the question: what renewable energy requirements emissions are strictly necessary to provide a high level of human well-being and optimize quality of life for U.S. Americans?
+The energy-limitedconstrained future we envision are descending into raisesbegs  the question: what renewable energy requirements emissions are strictly necessary to provide a high level of human well-being and optimize quality of life for U.S. Americans?
 Which emissions are unnecessary or luxurious?
 These are critical policy questions for the Left that we are interested in helping answer.
 Such questions are also integral to conveying to the public our vision of an ecosocialist society.

 ## : QUOTE BANK (choose from these for the preamble / points if desired):